npctat2021/3DImaging_FUS-Condensates/SiMRoD (Single-molecule rotational diffusion microscopy) Analysis/readme.md

 - How to select an ROI?
   - Input p = 1 or 2 accordingly
   - In the window that pops up, start clicking around the condensate in the top channel (if p = 1) or the condensate in the bottom channel (if p = 2).
 Select points all the way around the condensate.
-  - Once done, press enter or right click
+  - Once done, press Enter or right-click
-  - You should see the "ROI data saved successfully" message appear in the command window
+  - You should see the "ROI data saved successfully" message appear in the command window (See the uploaded "ROI Selection.png" to visualize a selected condensate).

 ## Step4_eliminate_repeated_spots.mat
 This script can be used to remove localizations that appear in successive frames.
 It was set to 0 for our experiments to collect all localizations.